values shutterstock_1303124506 smaller

 Here’s an example of that:

 Mary and Jessica are both tackling debt.
-When they track their respective spending patterns, they notice that they spend a chunk of change on going out to restaurants every month.
+When they track their respective spending patterns, they notice that they spend a lot of money going out to restaurants every month.

 However, when you talk to Mary and Jessica about their core values, you discover something interesting.